Complete type amalgamation for non-standard finite groups: On -amalgamation and solutions of

 \section{On $3$-amalgamation and solutions of $xy=z$}

-As in Section \ref{S:Fubini}, we fix a definably amenable pair $(G, X)$ satisfying Assumption \ref{H:sigmafte} and \ref{H:Fubini}, and work over some elementary countable substructure $M$.
-We denote by $S_M(\mu)$ the \emph{support} of $\mu$, that is, the collection of all weakly random types over $M$ contained in $\sbgp X$.
+As in Section \ref{S:Fubini}, we fix a definably amenable pair $(G, X)$ satisfying Assumption \ref{H:sigmafte} and \ref{H:Fubini}.
+All throughout this section, we work over some fixed elementary substructure $M$.
+We denote by $\supp_M(\mu)$ the \emph{support} of $\mu$, that is, the collection of all weakly random types over $M$ contained in $\sbgp X$.

+Note that each coset of the subgroup $\Conn M$ of Definition \ref{D:G00} is type-definable over $M$ and hence $M$-invariant, though it need not have a representative in $M$.
+Thus, every type $p$ over $M$ contained in $\sbgp X$ must determine a coset of $\Conn M$.
+We denote by $\Cos p$ the coset of $\Conn M$ of $\sbgp X$ containing some (and hence every) realization of $p$.
+The following result resonates with \cite[Corollary 1]{TW19} and \cite[Theorem 1.3]{CPT20} beyond the definable context.

+\begin{prop} Consider an $M$-invariant subset $S$ of $\sbgp X$ such that the relation $u\cdot v \in S$ is stable, as in Definition \ref{D:stable}.
+The set $S$ must be, up to $M$-definable sets of measure $0$, a union of cosets of $\Conn M$, that is, if an element $g$ in $\sbgp X$ belongs to $S$ with $q=\tp(g/M)$ in $\supp_M(\mu)$, then every element $h$ in $\Cos{q}$ weakly random over $M$ belongs to $S$ as well. \end{prop} Our proof is mostly an adaptation of \cite[Proposition 2.2]{PSW98}.
+Whilst the authors used the independence theorem from simple theories, we will use the stability of the $M$-invariant relation $S$ instead. \begin{proof} Assume that the element $g$ as above belongs to the stable $M$-invariant relation $S$.
+Let $h$ be in $\Cos{\tp(g/M)}$ weakly random over $M$ and choose a realization $b$ of $\tp(h/M)$ weakly random over $M, g$.
+Now, the elements $g$ and $b$ both lie in the same coset of $\Conn M$, so the difference $b\cdot g\inv$ lies in $\Conn M$ and is weakly random over $M, g$.
+Since weakly random types do not fork, the type $\tp(b\cdot g\inv /M,g)$ does not fork over $M$.